tariqshaban/sports-data-scraper/README.md

 It contains the code necessary to scrape data from a well-known sports website

-This repository is merely a demonstration on how web scraping performs
+This repository is merely a demonstration of how web scraping performs

 Getting Started
 ------------